 That was over five months ago.
 Sara has cared for me through emotional lability, sensory overload, doctor appointments, moving me to Portland, and my debilitating fatigue with exceptional grace and kindness.
 I’m so grateful to Sara, to my friends and family, and to everyone who has contributed to my GoFundMe.

 I’m no longer neurotypical.
 The “me” I was is not the woman I am now.
 I’m unable to work set hours because of the unpredictable fatigue – which is super difficult for a former over-achiever.
 I am coming to believe that I might matter even if I’m not productive.
 What an idea, eh?
-I get frustrated by my limits, am just beginning to drive again, and am grateful to be alive.
+I get frustrated by my limits, and am grateful to be alive.